bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_05.md

 module.exports = TxOut
 ```

-To make life easy for us when getting the balance of all address, we create another new class call UTXO.js
+To make life easy for us when getting the balance of all addresses, we create another new UTXO class.

 ```
 # src/chapter_05/UTXO.js